HSteeb/osis-tools/README.md

 ### Basics

+- For development, you'll need additional tools, see Prerequisites below.
 - The implementation mainly uses regular expressions (PHP `preg_replace`), grouped in several methods which are under unit test.
     * The regex patterns are defensive, to allow for white-space and attributes at places where XML allows them.
     * They assume well-formed XML input.